top of page

 State Senator 2006-present

-The Senator voted for the operating budget.
+In 2022, the Senator voted for the operating budget.
 Of bills favorable to UA, he voted YES for SB32, YES on HB114, YES on HB127 and YES on HB 322.

 During the 2022 session, Senator Wielechowski was a co-sponsor and voted with all 20 senators for SB32 which would expand the Middle College program.
 SB32 did not pass in the House.
 He voted with all 20 senators for SB36 which would specify reporting requirements for the Board of Regents.
 SB36 did not pass the House.